markfinger/python-webpack/README.md

 urls = bundle.get_urls()
 ```

-You can also pass a `WebpackBundle` into a template and render
-a script element pointing to the generated bundle
+You can also pass the bundle into a template and render script elements pointing to your bundle.
 ```html
 {{ bundle.render }}
 ```